How To Buy A House With No Money Down

 In addition, the home must be a single-family unit and cannot be a working farm.
 You also must live in the home as your primary residence – USDA loans cannot be used to purchase rental properties.

-Because you have to pay a partial down payment, FHA loans have fewer requirements than USDA or VA loans.
-To qualify for an FHA loan, you must plan to use the home as your primary residence.
-The home must also meet livability standards, and you have to move in within 60 days of closing.
+To qualify for an FHA loan, you must plan to use the home as your primary residence and the property must also meet FHA livability standards.
+This involves passing a mortgage appraisal process.
+Plus, you must move in within 60 days of closing.

 Down Payment Assistance Programs